mnlipp/osgi-getting-started/CombiningComponents.md

 possiblities and requirements that originate in being able to deploy bundles dynamically, OSGi defines its own implementation of a service directory and API as a service layer on top of the modules layer.

-In the next section I'm going to show how to use this for a simple logging task.

 ---